Death of Dale Earnhardt

-On the afternoon of February 18, 2001, American stock car racing driver and team owner Dale Earnhardt was involved in a final-lap collision in the 2001 Daytona 500, in which he crashed into a retaining wall after making contact with Sterling Marlin and Ken Schrader.
-He was pronounced dead at Halifax Medical Center a short time later; the cause of death was a basilar skull fracture, which was determined to have killed him instantly.
+On February 18, 2001, American stock car racing driver and team owner Dale Earnhardt was involved in a fatal collision in the 2001 Daytona 500.
+In the final lap of the race, Earnhardt crashed into a retaining wall after making contact with Sterling Marlin and Ken Schrader.
+He was pronounced dead at Halifax Medical Center a short time later.
+The cause of death was a basilar skull fracture, which was determined to have killed him instantly.

 Earnhardt's death was officially pronounced at the nearby Halifax Medical Center at 5:16 p.m.
 EST (22:16 UTC).
 At the time of the crash, he was 49 years old.
 His funeral was held four days later at the Calvary Church in Charlotte, North Carolina.
 Earnhardt was the fourth NASCAR driver killed by a basilar skull fracture during an eight-month span, following Adam Petty in May 2000, Kenny Irwin Jr. in July 2000, and Tony Roper in October 2000.
 Earnhardt's death, seen on a live television broadcast with more than 17 million viewers, was highly publicized and resulted in various safety improvements in NASCAR auto racing.

-After Earnhardt's death, NASCAR began an intensive focus on safety—mandating the use of head-and-neck restraints, installing SAFER barriers at oval tracks, setting rigorous new inspection rules for seats and seat-belts, and developing a roof-hatch escape system and the Car of Tomorrow—which eventually led to the development of a next-generation race car built with extra driver safety in mind.
-Since Earnhardt's death, no driver has died during competition in a race of NASCAR's three major series.
+After Earnhardt's death, NASCAR began an intensive focus on driver safety, from mandating the use of head-and-neck restraints and installing SAFER barriers at oval tracks, setting rigorous new inspection rules for seats and seat belts, and developing a roof-hatch escape system and the Car of Tomorrow.
+This eventually led to the development of a next-generation car built with an emphasis on safety.
+No other driver fatalities have occurred in NASCAR's three major series following Earnhardt's death.